mpg-age-bioinformatics/shiny/CONTRIBUTING.md

 # Contributing

 Once you have gone through all the steps in the `README.md` start by creating a repo for your app eg.: [https://github.com/mpg-age-bioinformatics/shiny-histogram](https://github.com/mpg-age-bioinformatics/shiny-histogram) (you can check the link for a full running example).
+Don't forget to initiate your repo with a `README.md`.

 Add this app as a submodule to the `shiny` repo:
 ```bash